Banner image: Mount Fuji from the Arakurayama Sengen Park, Japan. Photo: Karen Z, copyright Unsplash.com

 The program is available to a current ANU student who:

-• Is enrolled in a Bachelor of Laws (Honours) either as a single or flexible double degree at the ANU College of Law, Governance and Policy; or
+- Is enrolled in a Bachelor of Laws (Honours) either as a single or flexible double degree or the Juris Doctor at the ANU Law School;

 *Applicants must ensure that they have a current valid passport and eligible to travel overseas before applying for this opportunity.